 We invite you to experience The Havannah Vanuatu’s genuine warmth of service, attention to detail and truly magical setting.

 In fact, Havannah Harbour hosts a myriad of marine life: dolphins, turtles, migratory whales and manatees can frequently be seen in the waters directly in front of the resort.

 The Havannah Vanuatu is a supporter of VESS; a local organisation raising awareness of environmental matters in Vanuatu.
 A program in which VESS is currently focused is the preservation of Dugongs and the habitat in which they exist.
 At The Havannah Vanuatu, guests can often witness Dugongs feeding on the sea grass areas directly off the resort.
 We are committed to assisting with these efforts and have adopted the VESS best practice guidelines for engaging with these wonderful marine mammals.
 We encourage all of our guests to visit the VESS web site and view the Guidelines for Interacting with Dugong.

 We also encourage our guests to visit the turtle sanctuary at Tranquillity base on Moso Island.
-This sanctuary is committed to supporting the breeding of hawksbill sea turtles; a critically endangered turtle that biologists estimate have declined by 80% in the past 120 years.
+This sanctuary is committed to supporting the breeding of hawksbill sea turtles; a critically endangered turtle that biologists estimate has declined by 80% in the past 120 years.
 There is a good chance that an early morning view over the calm waters of Havannah Harbour will provide evidence of the fact that this initiative is proving fruitful and hawksbill numbers are rising locally.